tahiri-lab/aPhyloGeo/README.md

 # About the project

 `aPhyloGeo` is a bioinformatics pipeline dedicated to the analysis of phylogeography. `aPhyloGeo` is an open-source multi-platform application designed by the team of Professor Nadia Tahiri (University of Sherbrooke, Quebec, Canada).
 It is implemented in Python.
 This tool can be used to obtain trees from climatic data of the regions where the samples have been collected.
-Those climatic trees are then used for topological and evolutionary comparison against phylogenetic trees from multiple sequence alignments (MSAs) using the [Least Square (LS) metric](https://www.sciencedirect.com/science/article/abs/pii/0025556481900432?via%3Dihub).
-MSAs that yield trees with a significant `RF` value are then saved in folders with their respective tree.
-The `output.csv` file contains the informations of all the significant MSAs informations.
+Those climatic trees are then used for topological and evolutionary comparison against phylogenetic trees from multiple sequence alignments (MSAs) using the [Least Square (LS) metric](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1706274/).
+MSAs that yield trees with a significant `LS` value are then optionnally saved in folders with their respective tree.
+The `output.csv` file contains the informations of all the significant MSAs informations (see Sorflow Section for more details).

 ## Workflow